-Accessible parking is offered on all QUT campuses and is managed by QUT Facilities Management.
+Accessible parking is offered on all QUT campuses and is managed by QUT Integrated Transport Services.
 Parking, accessible and non-accessible, is in high demand at Gardens Point and Kelvin Grove campuses early contact is essential if you require on-campus parking.

 Assistive technology rooms

 Assistive technology rooms are equipped with specialised computing equipment, enabling students with a disability to independently access the various electronic media essential for academic success.
 Rooms are located at both campuses.

 For more information about access to the rooms and using the resources provided, please contact Disability Services.